stellio-hub/stellio-context-broker/README.md

 To start using Stellio, you can follow the [API quick start](https://github.com/stellio-hub/stellio-docs/blob/master/docs/quick_start_guide.md).

+## Minimal hardware requirements needed to run Stellio

+The recommended system requirements may vary depending on factors such as the scale of deployment, usage patterns, and specific use cases.
+That said, here are the general guidelines for the minimum computer requirements:

+* Processor: Dual-core processor or higher
+* RAM: 4GB or higher (1.8GB is needed to just run it)
+* Storage: At least 4GB of free disk space (3.8GB is needed to just run it)
+* Operating System: Linux (recommended), macOS (also recommended), or Windows

+Please note that these requirements may vary based on factors such as the size of your dataset, the number of concurrent users, and the overall complexity of your use case.

 ## Further resources

 For more detailed explanations on NGSI-LD or FIWARE: